MichelleMoran431/Iris-Data-set-analysis-project/README.md

 # Iris-Data-set-analysis-project
 #Programming and Scripting Project 2020#
 ##1.
 The Iris Data Set##
 References :
 http://archive.ics.uci.edu/ml/datasets/iris
 https://en.wikipedia.org/wiki/Iris_flower_data_set
 ###Background###
 The Iris flower data set is an example of a multivariate data set developed by the British statistician and biologist Ronald Fisher using data collected by Edgar Anderson, an american biologist.
 Fisher developed a linear discrimnant model to distinguish between the species of Iris.
 ###The Data Set###
 The data set consists of 50 samples of each class of Iris, 150 rows and 4 columns of data :
 Data Set Class and Attributes details:

-1. Class
+ Class
 *Iris Setosa

 *Iris Versicolor

 *Iris Virginica

+ - [
-2. Attributes
+] Attributes
    *sepal length in cm

    *sepal width in cm

    *petal length in cm

-    *petal width in
+   *petal width in cm

 ####Download the data set and add it to a Repository####